HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README_TIMELINE_LABELS.md

   </View>
   ```

-### Trainable Mode
+### Trainable mode

 The trainable mode enables the model to learn from your annotations incrementally.

-It uses the pretrained YOLO classification model and a custom LSTM neural network on the top
+It uses the pre-trained YOLO classification model and a custom LSTM neural network on the top
 to capture temporal dependencies in video data.
 The LSTM model works from scratch,
 so it requires about 10-20 well-annotated videos 500 frames each (~20 seconds) to start making meaningful predictions.

-- **When to Use**: When custom labels or improved accuracy are needed relatively to simple mode.
+- **When to Use**: When custom labels or improved accuracy are needed relative to simple mode.
 - **Configuration**: Set `model_trainable="true"` in the labeling config.
 - **Training Process**:
-  - Start annotating videos using the TimelineLabels tag.
+  - Start annotating videos using the `TimelineLabels` tag.
   - After submitting the first annotation, the model begins training.
   - The `partial_fit()` method allows the model to train incrementally with each new annotation.
 - **Requirements**: Approximately 10-20 annotated tasks are needed to achieve reasonable performance.